laravel/docs/eloquent.md

 Local scopes allow you to define common sets of query constraints that you may easily re-use throughout your application.
 For example, you may need to frequently retrieve all users that are considered "popular".
 To define a scope, prefix an Eloquent model method with `scope`.

-Scopes should always return a query builder instance:
+Scopes should always return the same query builder instance or `void`:

     <?php